holoviz/panel/doc/tutorials/basic/develop_editor.md

 ::::

-## Serve an app with autoreload
+Now that we have our dependencies sorted, let's serve our app with autoreload.
+Autoreload ensures that your app updates in real-time as you make changes, providing a smooth development experience.

+### Serving Your App

-A simple Panel app could look like the following.
+Imagine you have a simple Panel app like the following:

 ```python
 import panel as pn